LVLane: Deep Learning for Lane Detection and Classification in Challenging Conditions: Conclusions

 \section{Conclusions}

 In this paper, we present a deep-learning approach for lane detection and classification.
 We address the limitations of existing lane detection models, particularly in challenging scenarios.
 To overcome these limitations, we curate a comprehensive dataset and fine-tune the state-of-the-art models, leading to improved accuracy in lane localization.
 Additionally, we introduce a lightweight lane classifier that can be used with the detector to identify lane types, such as solid or dashed lines.
 These advancements have significant implications for lane-changing decisions in autonomous vehicles and ADAS systems.
 We further examine the mixed precision method's effectiveness and find it useful for large models and datasets.
-Our model is evaluated on the TuSimple and Caltech datasets, demonstrating superior performance in localizing lanes in challenging scenarios and real-time classification of lane types.
+Our model is evaluated on public benchmarks of TuSimple and Caltech datasets and the newly curated LVLane dataset, demonstrating superior performance in localizing lanes in challenging scenarios and real-time classification of lane types.